 - It supports ACID (Atomicity, Consistency, Isolation, and Durability) properties.

 3. What is SSTable?

-SSTable is also known as ‘Sorted String Table,’.
-In it memtables are stored on disk and exist for each Cassandra table.
-Being changeless, SStables don’t enable to any extent further addition and removal of data items once written.
-For every SSTable, 3 files are created by Cassandra like partition index, partition outline, and a bloom filter.
+SSTable, also known as the ‘Sorted String Table,’ is a data structure Cassandra uses to store data on a disk.
+Being changeless, SStables don’t enable to any extent, further addition and removal of data items once written.
+For every SSTable, 3 files are created by Cassandra, like partition index, partition outline, and a bloom filter.

-It is a memory-resident data structure. once commit log, the info is written to the mem-table.
-Mem-table is in-memory/write-back cache house consisting of content in key and column format.
-The info in mem- a table is sorted by key, and every column family consists of a definite mem-table that retrieves column knowledge via the key.
+It is a memory-resident data structure.
+Once the commit log, the info is written to the mem-table.
+Mem-table is an in-memory/write-back cache house consisting of the content in key and column format.

 5. How Cassandra stores data?